-If you have listened to professional master tapes, you certainly know the superiority of analogue recording.
-Audio tape presents a more natural, a more dimensional, deeper and far more realistic sound, with unmatched airy ambience and detail, even when compared to the best LPs or SACD or other digital formats.
+If you have listened to professional reel to reel master tapes, you certainly acknowledge the superiority of analogue recording.
+Music on reel-to-reel tape presents a more natural, a more dimensional, deeper and far more realistic sound, with unmatched airy ambience and detail, even when compared to the best LPs or SACD or any digital formats.

 The magnetic tape is coated with a metallic compound that is capable of storing a specific pattern of magnetisation.
 The recorded magnetisation, varying in strength and direction, represents the original sound waveform.
 In other words, the magnetisation pattern is analogous to the air pressure variations of the original sound.

 A typical open-reel tape is about 50 microns thick (sometimes it is called 'Standard Play').
 With a full 10-inch reel of tape (the standard studio recorder size) the play time is a bit over 30 minutes at 15 ips (inches per second) which is the common speed for a professional machine.